zalmoxisus/redux-devtools-extension/docs/API/Arguments.md

 Also you can specify alternative values right in the state object (in the initial state of the reducer) by adding `toJSON` function:

-In the example bellow it will always send `{ component: '[React]' }`, regardless of the state's `component` value (useful when you don't want to send lots of unnecessary data):
+In the example below it will always send `{ component: '[React]' }`, regardless of the state's `component` value (useful when you don't want to send lots of unnecessary data):
 ```js
 function component(
   state = { component: null, toJSON: () => ({ component: '[React]' }) },